rkononov/php_performance/README.markdown

 ##How to use

-1)Setup credentials in config.ini
+*Setup credentials in config.ini
-2)Deploy to any php hosting
+*Deploy to any php hosting
-3)Open in browser and click start test
+*Open in browser and click start test